Tinnitus Home Remedies: What Research Shows Actually Helps

 Evidence: Moderate to Strong

-Stress amplifies tinnitus perception.
-Published research consistently shows that stress hormones increase neural activity, making the brain's internal sounds feel louder.
-This creates a vicious loop: tinnitus causes stress, and stress worsens tinnitus.
+Research suggests stress amplifies tinnitus perception.
+Studies consistently show that stress hormones increase neural activity, which can make the brain's internal sounds feel louder.
+This can create a feedback loop: tinnitus causes stress, and stress worsens tinnitus perception.

-Daily practices that help break this cycle include meditation, deep breathing exercises (try box breathing: 4 counts in, 4 hold, 4 out, 4 hold), gentle yoga, walking outdoors, and ensuring adequate rest.
+Daily practices that may help break this cycle include meditation, deep breathing (try box breathing: 4 counts in, 4 hold, 4 out, 4 hold), gentle yoga, walking outdoors, and ensuring adequate rest.

 😴 Sleep Hygiene